-There will be general a presumption against development within the green belt as defined on the Proposals Map.
-However, development within the green belt will be considered appropriate in principle where it is a housing land shortfall remedy which satisfies Policy 8 of Clydeplan or is in support of the types of development which are considered exceptions, and therefore acceptable in the green belt, which are:
+There will be a presumption against development within the green belt as defined on the Proposals Map.
+The types of development which are considered exceptions, and therefore acceptable in the green belt, are:

-- L. The construction of single dwellings within the green belt will only be permitted where this is for: - i.
-A full-time worker in an agricultural or other appropriate countryside enterprise who is required to be present on site, provided that there is no building nearby which could be converted, and that a robust business case is presented to support the application; or - ii.
-Appropriate replacements of existing habitable dwellings. - M. Development compatible in scale and character with the landscape of the green belt that is for outdoor recreation, or where there are existing institutional uses within the green belt. - N. Rehabilitation and conversion of an existing building in the green belt for residential land use if it is of architectural merit, makes a positive visual contribution, is structurally sound and is wind and water-tight.
-In addition, where it can be demonstrated that a formerly wind and water-tight building of the original farm steading has been removed or otherwise substantially altered then this building has re-development potential where this would allow the recreation of the original courtyard layout. - O. Proposals, which may require to be supported by a robust business case, for uses compatible with a natural setting, such as agriculture and forestry, agricultural diversification ancillary to main agricultural use, and uses compatible and in scale with an existing operational industrial use. - P. Tourism development which is related to a tourist asset area, is accessible by active travel and provides for its understanding, protection and enhancement. - Q. A telecommunications proposal or renewable energy and/or heat development, where there is no alternative location. - R. Applications to remove or modify restrictions will normally be refused, in order to protect the green belt, expect in exceptional circumstances, for example where the business ceases to operate and where it is justified with a robust supporting statement.
+- L. The construction of single dwellings within the green belt will only be permitted where this is for: - A full-time worker in an agricultural or other appropriate countryside enterprise who is required to be present on site, provided that there is no building nearby which could be converted, and that a robust business case is presented to support the application; or - Appropriate replacements of existing habitable dwellings. - M. Development compatible in scale and character with the landscape of the green belt that is for outdoor recreation, or where there are existing institutional uses within the green belt. - N. Rehabilitation and conversion of an existing building in the green belt for residential land use if it is of architectural merit, makes a positive visual contribution, is structurally sound and is wind and water-tight.
+In addition, where it can be demonstrated that a formerly wind and water-tight building of the original farm steading has been removed or otherwise substantially altered then this building has re-development potential where this would allow the recreation of the original courtyard layout. - O. Proposals, which may require to be supported by a robust business case, for uses compatible with a natural setting, such as agriculture and forestry, agricultural diversification ancillary to main agricultural use, and uses compatible and in scale with an existing operational industrial use. - P. Tourism development which is related to a tourist asset area, is accessible by active travel and provides for its understanding, protection and enhancement. - Q. A telecommunications proposal or renewable energy and/or heat development, where there is no alternative location.